JohnMarkSisman/Wyscout-Data-Wrangling/README.md

 The following columns are added:
 - ELO rating for the team in question
 - Average ELO rating for all of that team's domestic league opponents (as a measure of strength of schedule across the season)
-- Team ELO rating - Average domestic oppoisition ELO rating (as a measure of relative ease of eaverage fixture)
+- Team ELO rating - Average domestic opposition ELO rating (as a measure of relative ease of eaverage fixture)

 **The file path to the dataset to be augmented in .xlsx format must be given at the first argument to the function call.**